 SP: This may not be an issue for you, but since I’m a hyper-visual learner, I found Paul Scheele’s rate of speech a bit on the slow side.
 After listening to thousands of hours of personal development audio over the past 15 years, I prefer very fast-paced programs (more New Yorker, less Texan).
 So if you have a similar need for speed, here’s my suggestion:

 Use an audio player that lets you adjust the playback speed.
-I can’t tell you how to do this in all audio players, but this capability is automatically included with Windows Media Player 9.
-You’ll find a fast forward button to the right of the positional slider.
-I usually set it to play human speech at 2x speed, and it automatically adjusts the pitch, so you don’t hear chipmunk squeals.
-Whenever Paul introduced a timed exercise, I’d click the button to return to normal speed, do the exercise at normal speed, and then return to 2x speed for the educational portions.
-There’s also a 1.4x setting if you find the 2x setting too fast.
-Think of this as PhotoListening.
+I usually play human speech at 2x speed.
+Whenever Paul introduced a timed exercise, I’d return to normal speed, do the exercise at normal speed, and then return to 2x speed for the educational portions.
+Think of this as PhotoListening. 🙂

 Will you be arranging more offers like this one?